icash-io/secret-voting/README.md

 ![al text](https://i.imgur.com/2tcOAql.jpg)

-## How does zero-knowledge proof work?
+## How do zero-knowledge proofs work?
 The best way to explain the process of zero-knowledge proofs is with a non-digital example which is, of course, far from the complexity of zero-knowledge proofs but very well explains how they work.

 Let us assume there is a blind person and two balls, one black and one white.
 You then would like to prove to the blind person that these balls are indeed of differing colors without revealing the individual colors of each ball.